 Screening is the process of looking for cancer or pre-cancer in people who have no symptoms of the disease.
-Regular colorectal cancer screening is one of the most powerful weapons against colorectal cancer.
+Regular colorectal cancer screening is one of the most powerful tools against colorectal cancer.

-Colorectal cancer is the second leading cause of cancer death when numbers for both men and women are combined.
-The death rate (the number of deaths per 100,000 people per year) of colorectal cancer has been dropping for several decades.
+Colorectal cancer is a leading cause of cancer death in the US.
+But the death rate (the number of deaths per 100,000 people per year) of colorectal cancer has been dropping for several decades.
 One reason for this is that colorectal polyps are now more often found by screening and removed before they can develop into cancers.

 When colorectal cancer is found at an early stage before it has spread, the 5-year relative survival rate is about 90%.
 But only about 4 out of 10 colorectal cancers are found at this early stage.
 When cancer has spread outside the colon or rectum, survival rates are lower.